AllenCell/cvapipe_analysis/README.md

 - `avg-SEG-TUBA1B-DNA_MEM_PC4-B5-CODE.tif`: Example of file generated.
 This represents the average parameterized intensity representation generated from segmented images of all TUBA1B cells that fall into bin number 5 from shape mode 4.

+**Folder: `local_staging/aggregation/aggmorph/`**

 - `avg-SEG-TUBA1B-DNA_MEM_PC4-B5.tif`: Same as above but the representation has been morphed into the cell shape corresponding to bin number 5 of shape mode 4.

+### 6. Stereotypy analysis

+In progress...

+### 7. Concordance analysis

+In progress...

 ## Running the pipeline on your own data

+In progress...

 ## Running the pipeline on a cluster with `sbatch` capabilities

 If you are running `cvapipe_analysis` on a Slurm cluster or any other cluster with `sbatch` capabilities, each step can be called with a flag `--distribute`.
 This will spawn many jobs to run in parallel in the cluster.
-Specific parameter can be set in the `resources` section of the YAML config file.
+Specific parameters can be set in the `resources` section of the YAML config file.

-**TBD**

 ***Free software: Allen Institute Software License***